landenlabs2/all_Log/README.md

 The core class ALog is an enumeration.
 Using an enueration restricts memory allocation of the class to startup and subsequent use is light-weight singleton.

-Core class:
+Core class or enum files:
 * ALog  - enumerated log level priorities and format controls.

-Optional Extended abstraction classes (files):
 * ALogOut - Output target abstraction to support alternate targets such as private file.
 * ALogFileWriter - Implementation of private output file target.

+Optional Extended abstraction enum file:
 * AppLog - Enumeration to manage <b>named</b> logging instances which can have different targets.

 ***